Rikhil2/Simkin/README.md

 # Simkin
-This code models the transition of molecules to certain excited states.
+This code models the transition of molecules to excited states.